-Due to technological developments, welding equipment and techniques are constantly changing, thus a welder, though employed, should constantly strive to update his skills.
+Due to technological developments, welding equipment and techniques are constantly changing, a welder, even though employed, should constantly strive to update his skills.

-Education: Grade 12 graduation with Industrial and Mechanical courses preferred.
-Grade 10 minimum.
-General: Applicants must have good eyesight (contact lenses may not be worn while electronic welding), good hearing, be free from respiratory ailments, and be physically suited to the trade.
+ADMISSION REQUIREMENTS: Grade 12, GED or BTSD IV with Industrial and Mechanical courses preferred.
+Grade 10 or BTSD III minimum.
+Applicants must have good eyesight (contact lenses may not be worn while electronic welding) and hearing, be free of respiratory ailments, and be physically suited to the trade.